stargate/stargate/graphqlapi/developer_docs.md

 allows independent fetchers to accumulate queries, and track which is the last one that must execute the batch.

-In the CQL-first code, [MutationFetcher] and [BulkMutationFetcher] are equipped to detect the directive and use the batch context.
-In the GraphQL-first code, there is a single [MutationFetcher][graphqlfirst.MutationFetcher] parent class that handles both regular and bulk operations.
-The GraphQL-first design is cleaner IMHO, so it would probably be a good idea to retrofit the CQL-first fetchers to use it at some point in the future.

 ## Integration tests